 The study’s first finding was that the #1 organic listing still captures the most click activity, but it takes users almost twice as long to find it compared to a desktop.

-The study’s second finding was that even though organic is still important, position matters more than ever.
+The study’s second finding was that although organic is still important, position matters more than ever.
 Users will make the effort to find the top organic result.
 Once they do, they’ll generally scan the top four results -- but if they find nothing relevant, they probably won’t scan much further.
 In the study, 92.6% of the clicks happened above the fourth organic listing.
 On a desktop, 84% of the clicks happened above the number 4 listing.

 The average time to scan the top sponsored listing was only .36 seconds, meaning that people checked it out immediately after orienting themselves to the mobile results page -- but for those that clicked the listing, the average time to click was 5.95 seconds.
 That’s almost 50% longer than the average time to click on a desktop search.